beatrizmilz/Environmental-Data-Science/README.md

 We follow this [code of conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) for contributors.

-Contributors: Beatriz Milz, Maurício Vancine
+Contributors: Beatriz Milz, Maurício Vancine, Juliano Van Melis